dgparent/Second-Brain-Foundation/docs/05-research/user-research/interview-guide.md

 1. Refine messaging based on feedback
 2. Do 10 more interviews with refined pitch
 3. A/B test landing page messaging
-4. Consider plugin vs desktop app pivot
+4. Consider module vs desktop app pivot
 5. Re-assess after 30 total interviews

 **If RED LIGHT:**